-Tired of Copy-Pasting Cilium Network Policies?
-Try Clusterwide Policies Instead
+Finished copying and pasting Cilium Network Policies?
+Try Clusterwide Policies.

-Imagine: your Kubernetes cluster is alive with activity.
-Dozens, perhaps hundreds, of namespaces operate independently, each with its unique microservices.
+Imagine: your Kubernetes cluster is buzzing with activity.
+Dozens, perhaps hundreds of namespaces are running independently, each with their own microservices.
 One team needs internet access to build AI vectors and download AI models.
-Another team has stricter security regulations due to sensitive data.
-How do you keep this organized without getting lost in a spaghetti of Cilium Network Policies?
+Another team is subject to stricter security requirements due to sensitive data.
+How do you keep track of this without drowning in a spaghetti of Cilium Network Policies?

-Often teams struggle with writing an endless number of almost identical network policies.
-Every time a new namespace is created, the whole routine starts over again.
-It’s sometimes even included in the Scrum Definition of Done!
-Surely there has to be an easier way?
+Teams often struggle with writing an endless number of nearly identical network policies.
+Every time a new namespace is created, the same routine starts all over again.
+Sometimes it's even included in the Scrum Definition of Done!
+Surely there must be an easier way?

-There’s a much simpler way.
-The solution: Cilium Cluster-Wide Network Policies (CCNP’s) combined with smart namespace labeling.
-This eliminates redundancy and the inconsistencies it causes.
+Fortunately, there is a much simpler way.
+The solution: Cilium Cluster-Wide Network Policies (CCNPs) combined with smart namespace labeling.
+This eliminates redundancy and the inconsistencies that come with it.

 Policy Spaghetti

-- Repetition: Do you see the same internet access rules appearing over and over again?
+- Do you keep seeing the same internet access rules over and over again?
 What a waste of time.

-- Error margin: One wrong digit in an IP address or a typo in a port number and the connection won’t work, or even worse, it will be wide open.
+One incorrect digit in an IP address or a typo in a port number and the connection no longer works—or worse: it is wide open.

-Cilium Cluster-wide Network Policies (CCNPs) are powerful because they define policies that apply across your entire cluster, not just a single, small namespace.
-And the beauty of it is: it is possible to let these CCNP’s react to labels that are applied to your namespaces.
-Here’s how this works:
+Cilium Cluster-wide Network Policies (CCNPs) are powerful because they define policies that apply to your entire cluster, not just a single namespace.
+And the great thing is: you can make these CCNPs respond to labels applied to namespaces.
+Here's how it works:

 ➜ ~ kubectl create namespace hello-world